logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/interface-handling/use-interface/_index.md

 weight: 4
 aliases:
     - /TA_Automation/Topics/bia_use_interface.html
+keywords: "use interface, specify interface to be used by test"
 ---
-keyword: [use interface, specify interface to be used by test]
----

-# use interface

 ## Description